ootbingo/oot-bingo-generator/doc/BALANCING.md

   //...
   50: [], // list of goals with difficulty 50
   info: { version: "v10" },
-  rowtypes: { // all the rowtype column threshold values
+  rowtypes: { // all the rowtype categories with their threshold values
     bottle: 2.0,
     gclw: 1.0,
     hookshot: 3.0,
     ms: 11.0
   },
-  synfilters: { // the synergy filters of all synergy columns that have one
+  synfilters: { // all the synergy categories that have a none-default synergy filter
     childchu: "min 1",
     endon: "max -1",
     legitlacs: "min -2"